OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   S:      Subsystem name.
   T:      Thread name.
   M:      Log message body.
-  f:      Filename.
-Name of C-file (source code) where log-event is generated.
+  f:      Name of source code filename where log-event is generated.
-  l:      Line-number within the filename, where the log-event is generated in the source-code.
+  l:      Line-number within the source filename, where the log-event is generated.
-  n:      Function-name in the C-code (source code).
+  n:      Function-name in the source code.

 The last three options, f, l and n, are mainly convenient for developers.

-The log-format can be overridden in the command line by the environment variable: SC_LOG_FORMAT
+The log-format can be overridden in the command line by the environment variable: ``SC_LOG_FORMAT``.

 Output Filter
 ~~~~~~~~~~~~~